thenativeweb/eventsourcingdb-client-golang/README.md

 *Note that according to the CloudEvents standard, event IDs must be of type string.*

-#### Using the `isEventQlTrue` precondition
+#### Using the `isEventQlQueryTrue` precondition

-If you want to write events depending on an EventQL query, use the `NewIsEventQLTruePrecondition` function to create a precondition:
+If you want to write events depending on an EventQL query, use the `NewIsEventQLQueryTruePrecondition` function to create a precondition:

 ```go
 writtenEvents, err := client.WriteEvents(